microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0/Microsoft.Graph.Users.Actions.md

 ### [Invoke-MgReplyAllUserMailFolderChildFolderMessage](Invoke-MgReplyAllUserMailFolderChildFolderMessage.md)
 Reply to all recipients of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to reply-all to a message and send it later.

 ### [Invoke-MgReplyAllUserMailFolderMessage](Invoke-MgReplyAllUserMailFolderMessage.md)
 Reply to all recipients of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to reply-all to a message and send it later.

 ### [Invoke-MgReplyAllUserMessage](Invoke-MgReplyAllUserMessage.md)
 Reply to all recipients of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to reply-all to a message and send it later.

 ### [Invoke-MgReplyUserMailFolderChildFolderMessage](Invoke-MgReplyUserMailFolderChildFolderMessage.md)
 Reply to the sender of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to reply to an existing message and send it later.

 ### [Invoke-MgReplyUserMailFolderMessage](Invoke-MgReplyUserMailFolderMessage.md)
 Reply to the sender of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to reply to an existing message and send it later.

 ### [Invoke-MgReplyUserMessage](Invoke-MgReplyUserMessage.md)
 Reply to the sender of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format:
+- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
+Specifying both will return an HTTP 400 Bad Request error.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format (RFC 2822), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to reply to an existing message and send it later.